itsmekathi/Danske.MTM/README.md

 3. Check the environment you are in, this would be visible checking the project setting of Danske.MTM.WebApi, debug window, environment variables.
 4. Configure the Connection string in app.{environment}.json to point to the created database.
 5. Start running the project with kestral with or without debugging.
+6. Now you Can verify the output using post man by making request to the particular endpoints.
+7. Tested api requests and environment config are present in Samples/PostManExport folder which can be imported.

 ## Web Links
 * [All pending tasks](https://github.com/itsmekathi/Danske.MTM/issues)